ro-double-b/RPFantasyDR_S9/open-items.md

 ===> BEFORE DEPLOYMENT MUST HAVES

-[ ] queen pictures need to stay consistent when window is sized down [ ] restrict various characters in username and password [ ] make a page that can be displayed while server is running (night of episode and day of toot/boot)
+[ ] if not entered before you are doubleing your sumtotals [ ] queen pictures need to stay consistent when window is sized down [ ] restrict various characters in username and password [ ] make a page that can be displayed while server is running (night of episode and day of toot/boot)